 Finding something in a collection given a unique key....hmmm, sounds like a dictionary!
-Lets see how we'd use a Python dictionary to hold dynamically created objects:
+Let's see how we'd use a Python dictionary to hold dynamically created objects:

 '''

-from bankaccount import
+from bankaccount import BankAccount

 import time

 Create new function to generate unique id numbers

 def getNextID():

-'''

-'''

-ok = raw_input("Create account[y/n]? ")
+ok = input("Create account[y/n]? ")

 if ok[0] in 'yY': # check valid input

 id = time.time() # use current time as basis of ID

 id = int(id) % 10000 # convert to int and shorten to 4 digits

-else: id = -1 # which will stop the loop
+else: id = -1 \# which will stop the loop

 return id

 Let's create some accounts and store them in a dictionary

 accountData = {} # new dictionary

+while True:

 loop forever

-while 1:

 id = getNextID()

 if id == -1:

+break forces an exit from the while loop

 break

-break forces an exit from the while loop

-bal = float(raw_input("Opening Balance? ")) # convert string to float
+bal = float(input("Opening Balance? ")) # convert string to float

-accountData[id] = BankAccount(bal) # use id to create new dictionary ent:
+accountData[id] = BankAccount(bal) # use id to create new dictionary entry

-print "New account created, Number: %04d, Balance %0.2f" % (id,bal)
+print( "New account created, Number: %04d, Balance %0.2f" % (id, bal) )

 Now let's access the accounts

 for id in accountData.keys():

-print "%04d\t%0.2f" % (id,accountData[id].checkBalance())
+print( "%04d\t%0.2f" % (id, accountData[id].checkBalance()) )

 and find a particular one

 Enter non-number to force exception and end program

+while True:

-id = int(raw input("Which account number? "))
+id = int(input("Which account number? "))

 if id in accountData.keys():

-print "Balance = %0.2d" % accountData[id].checkBalance()
+print( "Balance = %0.2d" % accountData[id].checkBalance() )

-else: print "Invalid ID"
+else: print( "Invalid ID" )

 '''

-Of course the key you use for the dictionary can be anything that uniquely identifies the object, it could be one of its attributes, like name say.
+Of course the key you use for the dictionary can be anything that uniquely identifies the object, it could be one of its attributes, like balance say (except that balance would not be a very good unique key!).
 Anything at all that is unique.
 You might find it worthwhile going back to the raw materials chapter and reading the dictionary section again, they really are very useful containers.